Lesson 1: Create a New Tabular Model Project

 Explore some of the dialogs and locations for various features specific to authoring tabular models.
 While some items will not yet be active, you can get a good idea of the tabular model authoring environment.

-Go to the next lesson: Lesson 2: Add data.
+To continue this tutorial, go to the next lesson: Lesson 2: Add Data.